yehoshoua/docker-dev-ssl-proxy/README.md

 A simple nginx proxy behind a self-generated & self-signed SSL certificate, with included support for WebSocket proxying.

+For production usage, you may want to consider using LetsEncrypt w/ Docker https://github.com/linuxserver/docker-letsencrypt.

 # Building

 Note: Building this package creates a new SSL certificate automatically.